ninjaaron/libaaron/README.rst

 ``reify`` is a decorator I stole from the Pylons project that I like to use frequently.

+from the docstring:

+    Use as a class method decorator.
+It operates almost exactly like the Python ``@property`` decorator, but it puts the result of the method it decorates into the instance dict after the first call, effectively replacing the function it decorates with an instance variable.
+It is, in Python parlance, a non-data descriptor.

 ``cached`` is a decorator that makes a property but caches it's results.
 It's functionally similar to reify, but it dynamically creates a "private" attribute to cache the result instead of messing with